dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/sql.md

 # Transforming data using the `dlt` SQL client

-A simple alternative to dbt is to query the data using the `dlt` SQL client and then perform the transformations using sql statements in python.
+A simple alternative to dbt is to query the data using the `dlt` SQL client and then perform the transformations using SQL statements in Python.
 The `execute_sql` method allows you to execute any SQL statement, including statements that change the database schema or data in the tables.
 In the example below, we insert a row into the `customers` table.
 Note that the syntax is the same as for any standard `dbapi` connection.